Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 I need to set a baseline for how negative I was in the past year in order to figure out if there has been any noticable improvement when I have tried to be positive for the next year.
 To do this; I decided that I would pull the last years posts from Twitter, Facebook, and Reddit and store them in an Azure Table.
 I will then automate pulling in future posts on these mediums and save them to the same table.
 After a year is up; I will analyse the data and confirm if I was able to be more positive or not.

-The data I am storing from each medium is the following
+The data I am storing from each medium is the following:
 - Medium (Facebook, Twitter, Reddit [I may add email at a later stage])
 - Date & Time (The date and time that I made the content)
 - RawContent (The content that I posted)
 - SentimentRating (The sentiment rating generated from Azure)
 - SentimentJSON (The JSON output from the sentiment result)

 The code I am using is a series of Azure Functions to pull the data from the various sources and save them to the Azure table.
 In order to run this code in Azure you will need a Function App, and a storage account to save it to.
-You can view the code on my [GitHub](https://github.com/brendon-coombes/).
+You can view the code on my [GitHub](https://github.com/Brendon-Coombes/SentimentAnalytics).
 This is not structured particularly well, it was just thrown together for the purpose of retrieving the data.

 ## The Baseline